 Rising Rates & Investment Portfolio Strategies for the Coming Months

-This week our strategy team discusses the rising rate environment and what it means for your investment portfolio.
+This week on Rising Rates & Investment Portfolio Strategies for the Coming Months our strategy team discusses the rising rate environment and what it means for your investment portfolio.
 Click here to access our Loan Pricing & Relationship Profitability Series

 Intro: Helping community bankers grow themselves, their team and their profits.
 This is the Community Bank Podcast.

 Caleb Stevens: Well, hey everybody and welcome back to the Community Bank Podcast.
 My name’s Caleb and I’m joined today by the one and only Tom Fitzgerald, Tom, how you doing?

 Tom Fitzgerald: I’m doing good, Caleb and how are you?